shreyanzjain/pizza_service/README.md

 ```bash
 npm run build
 ```
 This will build the project from source.
 You will be prompted to enter a migration name, you can add any name, I chose "0_init."
+A few errors wiil popup when the source code is compiled, just ignore them as they are mainly 'type' errors or 'unused-variable' errors.

 4. Now, run
 ```